Fear of Failure. Breaking free!

 Planning (on a periodic basis) will help you develop flexibility and adaptability.
 So, when “Plan A” falters, you already have “Plan B” etc.. up your sleeve.
 As Eisenhower said, “In preparing for battle I have always found plans as useless, but planning is indispensable!”

 All of the above work best when you have others to share the thinking with, and to support and challenge you.
-Sharing your fears with people you trust can help diminish them.
+Sharing your fears with people you trust can help diminish them (the fears, not the people!).
 Or give you the push you need to feel the fear and do it anyway.

 Founder and Managing Director